Listen to an audio file of this tool.

 - “What would you do if you saw someone else being bullied?”

 - Practice active listening.
-It can be easy to skip to problem solving when it comes to our child’s/teen’s upset, and because we can have a tendency to project our own worries on them when they may be concerned with something different altogether, use your best listening skills!
+It can be easy to skip to problem solving when it comes to your child’s/teen’s upset.
+Because you can have a tendency to project your own worries on them when they may be concerned with something different altogether, use your best listening skills!
 The best way to find out whether or not your child/teen is being bullied is by offering a safe space for them to talk about their upset without fearing judgment.
 You want to create a safe space where your child/teen doesn’t fear further embarrassments (like having you call a friend’s mother) or fear your punishment or disappointment.

 - Paraphrase what you heard your child/teen say.
 Paraphrasing is echoing back to the person a summary of what they’ve said to check how accurate your listening is and also to confirm to the speaker that you have heard them.
 A conversation might go something like this: